bharatpatel1978/de-675-ml-project/README.md

 5. Install jupyterlab - https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html
 6. Install jupyterlab-github extension - https://github.com/jupyterlab/jupyterlab-github
 5. Ensure we have text editor like notepad or notepad++ or anything specific your OS like TextEdit or BBEdit, Sublime for Mac.
 We can get VS Code as well as that is available in both Mac and Windows OS’s.
+6. Packages that need to be installed - Pandas, numpy, seaborn, skikit-learn, Kagglehub.
+We installed them via anaconda.

 Objectives:
 1. Transforming the dataset to make it useful for binary classification by introducing the pass/fail value of let's say 60% - kNN Algorith